Use `credo` Linter in Git `pre-commit` Hook

 like “:bomb: [BROKEN] Evening commit!
 Do not use at home or school!”,)

-just supply --no-verify
+just supply --no-verify option to git commit.

 And yes, we are done.
-Try to git commit
+Try to git commit and you’ll see as your code will

 be tested and credo’ed for you automagically.